-Fabio Kupfermann Rodarte's practice is focused on the structuring and negotiation of both national and international lending and financial transactions.
+Fabio Kupfermann Rodarte's practice is focused upon the structuring and negotiation of both national and international lending and financial transactions.
 He participates in foreign financing transactions involving capital markets financing and negotiates export finance contracts.
 Further to his work in international lending and finance, he is involved in banking and foreign exchange regulation and foreign investment matters.
 He also represents clients in administrative proceedings before the Central Bank of Brazil, the Brazilian Securities Exchange Commission and the Appeals Council of the National Financial System.
-In addition, his experience encompasses matters related to infrastructure, insurance and reinsurance.
-Mr. Rodarte holds a Bachelor of Laws from the Universidade de São Paulo (USP) and a Master's in Commercial Law from Fundação Getúlio Vargas.
+He is co-founder and coordinator of the Center for Banking Law at the Universidade of São Paulo (CDB-USP), collaborating researcher at the Center for Regulation and Applied Innovation (CRIA) and vice president of the Brazilian Institute for Digital Finance (IBFD).
+Mr. Rodarte holds a Bachelor of Laws from the Universidade de São Paulo (USP), a Master's in Commercial Law from Fundação Getúlio Vargas and is a Ph.D. student at USP.